 - If you choose to add an existing node to the cluster, the project of the CVM will be migrated to the project set for the cluster.

-- When adding a node with only one data disk to the cluster, you can choose whether to set the container directory.
-If you set the container directory, the data disk will be formatted.
+- When adding a node with only one data disk to the cluster, you can choose to set the related parameters of data disk mounting.

 When adding a node, you can select and configure the CVM you want to add to the cluster on the Add Existing Node page.

-For detailed directions, see Adding a Node > Adding an Existing Node.
+For details, see Adding a Node > Adding an Existing Node.

 For directions on how to scale in a cluster, see Removing a Node.